 The good news is there is a host of steps that you can take to minimize your reputational risk and these are:

 Identify and assess

 The best thing you can do when implementing risk management is to create a reputation risk management policy that starts with identifying risks.
 Set aside some time and use reputational risk management tools to define the situations that could potentially harm your company’s reputation.
 Once you have a good grasp of the instances that could cause issues, assess how much impact they could potentially have.
 This will allow you to align your management efforts with the events that stand to affect your business the most.

 Get to know the people involved with your business

 This can include internal and external individuals who will have set expectations of what your business and brand should provide.

 When you don’t meet these expectations, you will be at risk of negative sentiment, so you should consider performing research to ensure that what stakeholders want and what you provide align (this could be in the form of polls, surveys, interviews, focus groups, creating an employee value proposition and more).

 Assess your business operations

-With the above point in mind, it can be worthwhile to perform reputational risk analysis to identify the disparities in the services you provide and the expectations of those that interact with them.
-Assessing your business operations can help you to define the areas that aren’t performing well and bring them up to speed.
+With the above point in mind, it can be worthwhile to perform a reputational risk analysis to identify the disparities in the services you provide and the expectations of those who interact with them.
+Assessing your business operations can help you define the areas that aren’t performing well and bring them up to speed.

 Choose a strategy